NFL Concussion Research & Brain Injury Updates

 Most of the information in this week’s blog comes from a very recent series of articles in the NY Times.

 It’s been a busy few weeks for discussing concussions in the NFL.
 Jeff Miller, the NFL’s senior VP for health and safety policy, was recently asked to comment on whether there is a direct link between concussions and degenerative brain disease.
+There has been a significant rise in the reporting of brain injuries in recent times and this has had a knock on effect on the NFL.
+You may want to Search for a personal injury lawyer near you if you feel you are entitled to a legal claim.
+Moreover, the NFL has been under intense public pressure to admit there is a link between concussions and brain disease.
 This took place during a round table discussion at the House of Representatives.
 Miller said, very simply, “The answer to that is certainly, yes.”
 This was the first time the NFL has formally acknowledged that link, and it was widely reported in the media.
 Two days later NFL commissioner Roger Goodell said that a possible connection between chronic traumatic encephalopathy (CTE) and football is “consistent with our position over the years.”
 Goodell, in is own ambiguous way, seemed to be supporting Jeff Miller’s very clear and unambiguous statement.
 (Chronic Traumatic Encephalopathy—the neurodegenerative disease most associated with multiple concussions in football, is particularly associated with dementia, depression and cognitive loss.)
 So far so good.
 Progress of a sort seemed to be taking place.
 Then a week later Dallas Cowboys owner Jerry Jones said he’s not convinced that there is a connection.
 Pushed on whether he believes there’s a link between CTE and football, Jones said, “No, that’s absurd.
 There’s no data….
 You have to back it up by studies.”

 Jones either did not know of or had forgotten some very well publicized data.
 Dr. Ann McKee, a Boston University neuropathologist, has diagnosed over 176 CTE cases during the past five years, including 90 out of 94 former NFL players whose brains were examined; 45 out of 55 college players; and six out of 26 high school players.
 Rather than there not being a link, It’s becoming more apparent that chronic traumatic encephalopathy (CTE) is far more common than anyone realized.
 This is reinforced by a Mayo Clinic study last fall that found CTE in the brains of 21 of 66 men who played contact sports — mostly football — but no traces of the disease in 198 others who did not play contact sports.
 This is more newsworthy than the NFL acknowledging a causal link that everyone already believed existed.
 The Mayo results show that CTE is not limited to boxers and professional football players.
 The people in that study primarily played high school and college football, but also boxing, rugby, wrestling and soccer.
 They found signs of CTE in the brains of 21 people who played contact sports — almost one in three.
 They found no signs of CTE in the brains of the 198 people who had not played contact sports.